epinio/docs/src/tutorials/quickstart.md

 ```

 2. You can provide the configuration as parameters in which case the parameter `--name` is mandatory.
-This name has to be unique within the targeted namespace in Epinio.
+Because of the default route the name has to be unique across all namespaces.

 ```bash
 epinio push --name sample --path samle-app